diwas/diwas/README.md

 <h1 align="center">Hi 👋, I'm Diwas</h1>
-<h3 align="center">I'm the co-founder/Software Developer/Content-creator of Gurkha Technology with a passion for building intelligent systems that make a difference. </h3>
+<h3 align="center">I'm the co-founder/Technology Director of Gurkha Technology with a passion for building & scaling products that make a difference. </h3>

 - 👨‍💻 I work at [Gurkha Technology](https://gurkhatech.com/).